Something is buzzing at the Phoenix Zoo. And it’s big. Really big.

 The word itself elicits a natural, visceral and divisive reaction from most humans.

-In many ways, bugs are greatly underappreciated in our world today.
+In many ways, bugs (we are using the term ‘bugs’ loosely here to include all insects, arachnids, and other arthropods and their kin, not just the true bugs in the order Hemiptera) are greatly underappreciated in our world today.
 Through pollination, the recycling of plant material and their central role in the food web, these tiny species play a huge part in a much larger picture.

 “Insects are key components of biological communities and play numerous, critically important roles,” said Drew Foster, Animal Curator for the Phoenix Zoo.
 “They contribute greatly to nutrient cycling, the trophic web, as both predator and prey, and successful reproduction of flora through pollination, a process crucial to all life as we know it.
 The survival of most plant and animal species truly depends upon insects, either directly or indirectly.”

-The world’s ecosystem needs bugs to thrive, not just survive.
+The world’s ecosystems need bugs to thrive, not just survive.
 Insects are adept decomposers and help to clean our environment as they break down waste, dead animals, trees and plants.
 Through the intricate balance of nature, insects also help control other “predatory” bugs from destroying crops and other food sources for both humans and animals.

 To celebrate these unsung heroes, the Phoenix Zoo has announced a one-of-a-kind exhibit premiering in October 2018: Bugs.
 BIG BUGS!
-We’re pleased to once again be working with the acclaimed team at Billings Productions, Inc., who also designed the record-breaking Dinosaurs in the Desert recently found at the Zoo.
+We’re pleased to once again be working with the acclaimed team at Billings Productions, Inc., who also designed the record-breaking Dinosaurs in the Desert exhibit recently displayed at the Zoo.

-Beautifully detailed, the bugs are constructed with a combination of steel, fiberglass and skin material made from a special urethane compound that protects them against sun and rain – making them ideal for the gorgeous Phoenix weather in the fall.
+Beautifully detailed, the bugs are constructed with a combination of steel, fiberglass and skin material made from a special urethane compound that protects them against sun and rain – making them ideal for the gorgeous Phoenix weather in the fall and spring.

 Plus, each ticket purchased to Bugs.
 BIG BUGS! allows the Zoo to continue providing experiences that inspire people and motivate them to care for the natural world – no matter how big or small.